DibyoKgpIIT/CAGE_capping/README.md

+### Go to the branch "verified" for updated code and README
+git checkout "verified"
 ### Please cite our paper
 "A Transformer based method for the Cap Analysis of 1 Gene Expression and Gene Expression Tag associated 2 5’ cap site prediction in RNA 3" https://doi.org/10.1101/2025.09.21.677558